 I often catch myself with ideas bigger than my toolbox (or tool skills, rather).
 In other words, be careful with being too ambitious with what you can fix or alter and what you can’t.
 It’s true that a lot of thrifted finds can have a completely new life after a few easy alterations, like a fresh coat of paint or new hardware.
 But when it comes to rewiring vintage lamps or completely altering a retro dress, take a minute to think of how feasible the fix is.
 I’m guilty!
 I have a large collection of things that I swear I will get to one day.
 But I’m convinced that this collection will come in handy on a rainy day.
 Take this tip as you will. ;- )

 You’ll find that the more you visit these shops, the more you will know what the treasures are.
-Some of my tried and trues are: furniture, graphic tees, vinyl records, coats/jackets, vintage books, bags, and art.
+Some of my tried and trues are as follows: furniture, graphic tees, vinyl records, coats/jackets, vintage books, bags, and art.

 Images via @huntr.elijah on Instagram